DockerDemos/vm-docker-bench/README.md

 __MySQL Performance__

 Sysbench was also used to test MySQL performance (reads, writes, transactions, etc).
-A Docker container based on the [tutum/mysql image](https://github.com/tutumcloud/tutum-docker-mysql) with MySQL + Sysbench installedwas created and is available in this repository.
+A Docker container based on the [tutum/mysql image](https://github.com/tutumcloud/tutum-docker-mysql) with MySQL + Sysbench installed was created and is available in this repository [\(https://github.com/DockerDemos/vm-docker-bench/tree/master/sysbench-mysql\)](https://github.com/DockerDemos/vm-docker-bench/tree/master/sysbench-mysql).

 On startup, the container sets up the MySQL server and database, and then runs the following, recording results: